The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

 2. Take Those Lines Down—and Dry Them Out

 Whether or not you’re dealing with freezing temperatures, taking down and storing your pool lines will make setting them up again in the spring a lot cleaner.
 Less gunky, let’s say.
 The best part?
 All you have to do is disconnect the lines, allow all the water still lodged in them to run out, then let them air dry outside—we don’t want any festering-for-months mold to appear on pool opening day.
+Before storing, connect a garden hose to the pool’s drain valve or drain connector to facilitate draining the water efficiently.
 Once they’re completely dry, you’re ready to store your pipes.
 Oh, and word from the wise: do not—I repeat, do not—do this while your circulation system is on, or even connected to power.

 If you have hard PVC pipes that cannot be easily removed, you’ll need to winterize your plumbing by blowing out your lines—this will prevent any water still in your pipes from freezing and cracking your lines.
 For above-ground pools, winterizing usually involves using a Shop Vac to blow air into your skimmer and through your plumbing.
 You can also suck water from your skimmer.
 Just keep in mind that for this to work you’ll have already drained your water just below the skimmer.